ghempton/ember-script/README.md

 Ember Script is coffee-derived inspired language which takes advantage of the [Ember.js](http://emberjs.com) runtime.
 Ember constructs such as Inheritance, Mixins, Bindings, Observers, etc. are all first-class citizens within Ember Script.

+## Is this ready to use?

+No, it is still being developed, but stay tuned :).

 ## Examples

 ### Object Model